The Nightlife of Pests: What Really Happens in Your Home After Dark

 Manage Moisture

-Many pests seek water as well as food.
+Many pests seek both water and food.
 Fix leaky faucets, unclog drains, and avoid leaving standing water in sinks or pet bowls overnight.
+Managing moisture is a key part of preventing problems in homes across Mooreville.

 Use Proper Waste Storage